kix-service-software/kix-backend/doc/API/V1/descriptions/resources/objectsearch.md

 #### Supported Attributes

-Returns all supported attributes of each or one selected object type.
+Returns all supported attributes of the selected object type.